 You could also use lots of little money saving strategies that add up to $50 per month.

 So if you’re like we were and resigned to the fact that you’d still be paying your student loans when your kids were in college, think again.

 Try to stop focusing on the total you owe or past decisions you’ve made.
 Just start somewhere!
-Even just a small additional payment each month can really add up.
+Even a small additional payment each month can add up fast.
 After all, it’s only $50.